Why has the open plan office become the norm in many places, despite the distractions?

 6/20 Things are changing length, so the Numberjacks send Brain Gain to change them back.
 (R)

-6/25 Justin goes to a snow dome with his friends to play in the snow.
+6/25 Justin and his friends go to a snow dome to play in the snow.
 (R)

 6/26 Katy makes falafel footballs and scores some goals.
 (R)